radishconcepts/WordPress-GitHub-Plugin-Updater/README.md

 	new wp_github_updater($config);
 	</pre>

+* In your Github repository, you will need to include the following line (formatted exactly like this) anywhere in your Readme file:

+	`~Current Version:1.0~`

-* In your Github repository, you will need to include the following line (formatted exactly like this) anywhere in your Readme file: `~Current Version:1.0~`, you will need to update the version number anytime you update the plugin, this will ultimately let the plugin know that a new version is available.
+* You will need to update the version number anytime you update the plugin, this will ultimately let the plugin know that a new version is available.

 * **Note**: this class will unfortunately not work with a private repository, your repository needs to be publicly accessible.
 If anyone knows how to make this work for private repositories, please get in touch!